News/Commentary

 When you're out walking the hills of Noe Valley, picture an earnest young priest from County Cork, Ireland, riding through the sand and mud on horseback in the early 1880s.
 One of more than a thousand missionaries sent throughout the world from All Hallows College in Dublin, Fr.
 Lawrence Breslin tended to 200 families in the southwestern part of the city.
 And on Sundays he celebrated Mass at the corner of Noe and Valley Streets.

 That building, still standing, was a hospital built and later abandoned by the Italian Benevolent Society.
 Evidently they had hoped to offer recuperative care "out in the country" for people from town.
-But let's face it, town was four miles away and in those days getting out to this valley was a daunting trek.
-In the old days, when 28th Street was called Dale and 29th was Vale, in most directions the building was uphill, no matter how you look at it.
+But let's face it, town was four miles away and in those days getting out to the valley was a daunting trek.
+In the old days, in most directions the building was uphill, no matter how you look at it.

 The First Church